Malcolm Thompson (Canadian football): Hamilton Tiger-Cats

 On November 1, 2021, it was announced that Thompson had signed with the Hamilton Tiger-Cats.
 Soon after, he played in his first career professional game on November 5, 2021, against the BC Lions, where he recorded one special teams tackle.
 He played in two regular season games for the team and did not play in the post-season where the Tiger-Cats lost the 108th Grey Cup to the Winnipeg Blue Bombers.
 Since he finished the season on the practice roster, he became a free agent on the day following the Grey Cup, on December 13, 2021.

 Winnipeg Blue Bombers

 Thompson signed with the Winnipeg Blue Bombers for the 2022 season as it was announced on January 5, 2022.
 Due to an injury to the team's starting safety, Brandon Alexander, Thompson earned his first career start in the team's opening game of 2022 against the Ottawa Redblacks, where he recorded two defensive tackles and one special teams tackle in the Blue Bombers' victory.
 He played in the team's first seven games as the starting safety before suffering an injury and being placed on the injured list.
+On December 5, 2022, Thompson became a free agent.

+Calgary Stampeders (second stint)

+On September 16, 2023, Thompson signed a practice roster agreement with the Stampeders.
+He played in 20 regular season games over two years for the Stampeders where he recorded nine defensive tackles and nine special teams tackles.
+He became a free agent upon the expiry of his contract on February 11, 2025.